AliNiitsu93/Purple-Mystery/README.md

 -Once you find your forked repository click on the "Clone to Edit" button next to the repository

--This shoudl open the Create New Workspace page.
+-This should open the Create New Workspace page.
 Give it an appropriate name and click on "Create Workspace"

 -Once inside the workspace, open up a termianl that is not already open yet.
 The terminal should list all the branches in the repository.